-Meteora (Greek: Μετέωρα, Metéora) is one of the gems of Greece.
-Near the town of Kalambaka (Καλαμπάκα, Kalabáka) (Population: 21,991 (2011)) in northwestern Thessaly, it consists of a number of rock pinnacles topped with a total of 24 monasteries, 6 of which are still in use and open to visitors, while the others are abandoned.
+The monastery-crowned pillars of Meteora (Greek: Μετέωρα, Metéora) are among the most striking geological and cultural gems of Greece.
+The formation consists of a number of steep and narrow rock pinnacles near the town of Kalambaka (Καλαμπάκα, Kalabáka) in northwestern Thessaly, topped with a total of 24 monasteries, 6 of which are still in use and open to visitors.

 Understand